Jswig/localbricks/README.md

 ```

 Uniform API for working with files in the Databricks Workspace or Volumes, whether
-you are developing locally or in a Databricks notebook.
+you are developing locally or in a Databricks notebook:

 ```py
 import pandas as pd